Areas of Study

 5. Demonstrate professional practices within the field of illustration.

-6. Employ knowledge about the history of illustration, contemporary theories and practice in their work.
+6. Employ knowledge about the history of illustration, contemporary theories, and practice in their work.

 7. Speak critically about the illustration work of others from both historical and contemporary perspectives.